 Pell Grants are need-based grants awarded to undergraduate students who have not earned a bachelor’s or a professional degree directly by the federally funded Pell Grant Program for a federal maximum of 12 semesters.
-If the amount of Pell Grant is not known or is estimated by Student Financial Services at the time of the initial award announcement, the amount of the Bryn Mawr grant will change so that the total grant aid will remain the same.
+If the amount of Pell Grant is not known or is estimated by the Office of Financial Aid at the time of the initial award announcement, the amount of the Bryn Mawr grant will change so that the total grant aid will remain the same.
 Only U.S. Citizens and eligible noncitizens are eligible for federal aid programs.
 More information concerning federal eligibility may be found at: www.studentaid.gov/eligibility

 Lifetime Pell Grant Limit: The amount of Pell Grant funds a student may receive over her lifetime is limited by a new federal law to be the equivalent of six years of Pell Grant funding.
 The maximum amount of Pell Grant funding a student can receive each year is equal to 100%, the six-year equivalent is 600%.
 More information about Pell Grant lifetime can be found at http://studentaid.ed.gov/types/grants-scholarships/pell/calculate-eligibility.